ahundt/pyuvstarter/uv_conflict.md

 ✅ **Progressive Disclosure**: Simple during fix, detailed on failure
 ✅ **Trust the Tools**: Uses pipreqs and uv features as designed
 ✅ **One Problem, One Solution**: Single retry strategy, not multiple

+## Three-Phase Discovery Enhancement (Latest)

+After implementing Two-Phase Discovery, we enhanced it further to Three-Phase Discovery based on continued CI failures:

+### Phase Progression
+1. **Phase 1**: Exact pinned versions (`numpy==2.3.1`)
+2. **Phase 2**: Flexible version ranges (`numpy>=2.3.1`)
+3. **Phase 3**: No version constraints (`numpy`)

+### Key Improvements in Three-Phase
+- **Maximum flexibility**: Phase 3 strips ALL version info, letting uv choose any compatible version
+- **Clear warnings**: Users are warned when packages install without constraints
+- **Immediate actions**: Tells users to run `uv lock` to capture working versions
+- **Complete paper trail**: All three attempts are logged with details

+### Error Message Evolution
+- Fixed vague "network issues" → specific "Check PyPI connection (https://pypi.org)"
+- Added specific commands like `uv --version` for verification
+- Manual guidance only appears after all three automated attempts fail
+- Error messages show exactly which strategy was tried and why it failed

+### Final Result
+The Three-Phase Discovery system transforms pyuvstarter from a tool that fails on version conflicts to one that automatically resolves them through progressive fallback strategies, embodying the philosophy of solving problems FOR users.